timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## IP Reachability

-To increase reachability, publication service operators SHOULD  make their public-facing services and the publication engine available via both IPv4 and IPv6 at the same time.
+To increase reachability, publication service operators SHOULD  make their public-facing services and the Publication Engine available via both IPv4 and IPv6 at the same time.
 Publication services via both IP address families help bridge between publishers and RPs in case those are constrained to different address families and no translation mechanism is in place (e.g., NAT64 [@?RFC6146]).